mckinsey/vizro/vizro-core/docs/pages/user-guides/filters.md

 For further customizations, you can always refer to the [`Filter`][vizro.models.Filter] reference.
 Some popular choices are:

 - select which component the filter will apply to by using `targets`
-- select what the target column type is, hence choosing the default selector by using `column_type`
-- choose options of lower level components, such as the `selector` models
+- specify options of the `selector` chosen

 Below is an advanced example where we only target one page component, and where we further customize the chosen `selector`.